gbrembati/terraform-azure/README.md

 2. **azure/mgmt-configuration**: It configures existing Check Point management through APIs
 3. **azure/vmss**: It creates a Virtual-Machine Scale-Sets to be used as outbound / inbound / east-west protection
 4. **azure/vmss-vpn**: It creates a Virtual-Machine Scale-Sets with the Remote-Access components
+5. **cloudguard-cspm/onboard**: It onboards multiple cloud accounts in a CloudGuard CSPM Portal

 ## Do you want to see more?
 Check the Check Point official CloudGuard IaaS repository here: [CheckPointSW / CloudGuardIaaS](https://github.com/CheckPointSW/CloudGuardIaaS)